 12. Mix together your caster sugar and cinnamon, then roll each Churro in the mixture until they are coated.

-13. Serve immediately accompanied by the chocolate dipping sauce.
+13. Serve immediately accompanied with the chocolate dipping sauce.